betascribbles/janitor/README.md

 - Use a linux distro
 - Have `sudo` privileges
 - Locate the `$PATH` folder
-- Ensure the file `janitor` has excecutable permissions
+- Ensure the file `janitor` has excecutable permission
 - Be patient!!

 ## How to use this script